Azure-GOT/Downloading-Files/Use Cases/Virtual Network - Adding alerts.md

 ## Lab scenario

 We can use **alerts** from the monitoring section, when you want to get a notification when someone modify any resource in the azure.
+You can set alerts on metrics, logs, and the activity log.

 ## Objective